foundriesio/docs/source/reference-manual/security/boot-software-updates.rst

 To deploy boot images to the destination board mfgtools package is used.
 It uses special configuration file with uuu extensions, that contains all needed instructions for correct deployment of boot images.
-Current uuu files doesn't support flashing images for secondary boot path, so appropriate adjustments should be made, adding SIT image, secondary SPL and U-Boot FIT deployment steps:
+Current uuu files don't support flashing images for secondary boot path, so appropriate adjustments should be made, adding SIT image, secondary SPL and U-Boot FIT deployment steps: